RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/SixDoFGridDockMover.md

 ## Important information

 A principal advantage of grid docking is finding narrow energy wells that traditional Monte Carlo centroid-mode docking approaches could miss due to a biased centroid-mode score function.
-Furthermore, this mover allows the user to explicitly control the [roll](https://upload.wikimedia.org/wikipedia/commons/thumb/7/7d/Roll_pitch_yaw_mnemonic.svg/440px-Roll_pitch_yaw_mnemonic.svg.png) of the mobile domain - a rotation that is anecdotally observed to be under sampled in other docking protocols.
+Furthermore, this mover allows the user to explicitly control the [roll](https://upload.wikimedia.org/wikipedia/commons/thumb/7/7d/Roll_pitch_yaw_mnemonic.svg/440px-Roll_pitch_yaw_mnemonic.svg.png) of the mobile domain - a rotation that is anecdotally observed, not exhaustively tested, to be under sampled in other docking protocols.
 However, disadvantages of this system include a predetermined sample space and the large number of output structures.

 To address this limitation and to decrease the number of output structures, this mover was designed to work within the [Multistage Rosetta Scripts](https://www.rosettacommons.org/docs/latest/scripting_documentation/RosettaScripts/multistage/MultistageRosettaScripts) platform so the output can be easily filtered and directed to a subsequent design step.